 But why don't we apply the Robot to the work our Muse needs to produce?

-“Resistance is described in a mythical fashion as a universal force that has one sole mission: to keep things as they are.”
+"Resistance is described in a mythical fashion as a universal force with one sole mission: to keep things as they are."

 If I were to simplify the definition of Resistance, I would call it Fear.